Dear Money Coach: I Want to Move Across the Country. What’s Next?

 Cost of housing:

-If you’re moving to a new city, research the average cost of rent or a mortgage in the area.
+If you’re moving to a new city, research the average rent or mortgage cost in the area.
 Make sure you have enough saved up to cover moving costs and several months’ worth of rent or mortgage payments.

 If you’re moving to a new city, you’ll need to find new grocery stores and restaurants.
 It’s no surprise that grocery prices vary based on location.
-Make sure you have enough money saved up to cover the cost of food to cover your new routine.
+Make sure you have enough money to cover the food cost for your new routine.

 2. Do I have a job lined up?